oneapi-src/level-zero-spec/scripts/tools/PROG.md

 application's Module handle with it's own.

 ${"###"} Instrumentation
-Once the module has been compiled with instrumentation enabled, a tool may use ::${t}ModuleGetDebugInfo and ::${t}FunctionGetProfileInfo in order to decode the application's instructions and register usage for each function in the module.
+Once the module has been compiled with instrumentation enabled, a tool may use ::${t}ModuleGetDebugInfo and ::${t}KernelGetProfileInfo in order to decode the application's instructions and register usage for each function in the module.

 If a tool requires additional functions to be used, it may create other module(s) and use ::${x}ModuleGetFunctionPointer